ROI of an Optimised User Experience

 From Then to Now: Lessons That Still Hold

-What has evolved are the application contexts and methodological maturity — but the figures remain consistent:
+What has evolved are the application contexts and methodological maturity, but the

-UXPrime – An Innovative Solution for Optimizing User Experience
+UXPrime — An Innovative, Cost-Effective Solution for Optimising the User Experience

 Developed